Can you make a pimple disappear in 4 hours?

 But… does it work THAT fast?
 They may have twisted the truth a bit…

-Salicylic acid is an oil-soluble exfoliant.
-In plain English, it means it can penetrate your lipid skin’s barrier, get inside the pores and remove all that excess oil, dead skin cells and other gunk that’s clogging them up and giving you pimples.
+It’s an oil-soluble exfoliant.
+In plain English, it penetrates your lipid skin’s barrier, gets inside your pores and removes all that excess oil, dead skin cells and other gunk that’s clogging them up and giving you pimples.

 Plus, it has anti-inflammatory properties that soothe the irritation and tone down the redness associated with pimples.

 The catch?
 Salicylic acid is awesome at keeping those pores clean and prevent pimples BUT it’s slow at kicking them off your skin.

 Clean & Clear states that you’ll see an improvement after 4 hours, which is true, especially if your pimple is brand new.
 But it’ll take 4 or 5 days for salicylic acid to make it go away completely.